oxheadalpha/tezos-faucet-backend/README.md

 - `MAX_BALANCE`: maximum address balance beyond which sending of XTZ is refused (default: `6000`)
 - `MIN_TEZ`: Minimum amount of Tez that can be requested (default: `1`)
 - `MAX_TEZ`: Maximum amount of Tez that can be requested (default: `6000`)
+- `DIFFICULTY`: Difficulty level for challenges (default: `4`)
+- `CHALLENGE_SIZE`: How many bytes the challenge string should be (default: `2048`)
+- `MIN_CHALLENGES`: Minimum number of challenges required for the minimum Tez request (default: `1`)
 - `MAX_CHALLENGES`: Maximum number of challenges required for the maximum Tez request (default: `120`)
-- `MIN_CHALLENGES`: Minimum number of challenges required for the minimum Tez request (default: `1`)
+- `MAX_CHALLENGES_WITH_CAPTCHA`: Maximum number of challenges required for the maximum Tez request when a captcha is used (default: `66`)
-- `DIFFICULTY`: Difficulty level for challenges (default: `5`)
-- `CHALLENGE_SIZE`: How many bytes the challenge string should be (default: `32`)
-- `CAPTCHA_CHALLENGES_REDUCTION_RATIO`: A percentage value between 0 and 1, indicating how much easier challenges should be when a captcha is used (default: `0.5`)

 ### Configuring Challenges

-The `MAX_CHALLENGES`, `MIN_CHALLENGES`, `CHALLENGE_SIZE`, `DIFFICULTY`, `MIN_TEZ`, `MAX_TEZ`, and `CAPTCHA_CHALLENGES_REDUCTION_RATIO` environment variables control the number and difficulty of the challenges that a user must solve to receive Tez.
+The `MAX_CHALLENGES`, `MIN_CHALLENGES`, `CHALLENGE_SIZE`, `DIFFICULTY`, `MIN_TEZ`, `MAX_TEZ`, and `MAX_CHALLENGES_WITH_CAPTCHA` environment variables control the number and difficulty of the challenges that a user must solve to receive Tez.

 The `DIFFICULTY` variable determines the complexity of each challenge.
 A higher value will make each challenge more difficult and time-consuming to solve.

 The `MAX_CHALLENGES` and `MIN_CHALLENGES` variables determine the maximum and minimum number of challenges that a user must solve to receive the max and min amount of Tez, respectively.
 The actual number of challenges scales linearly with the amount of Tez requested.
-The proportion of the requested Tez to the maximum Tez (`MAX_TEZ`) is calculated, and the number of challenges is scaled based on this proportion.
-If a captcha is used, the number of challenges is reduced by a certain ratio (`CAPTCHA_CHALLENGES_REDUCTION_RATIO`).
+The proportion of the requested Tez to the maximum Tez (`MAX_TEZ` or `MAX_CHALLENGES_WITH_CAPTCHA` if captcha is used) is calculated, and the number of challenges is scaled based on this proportion.

-For example, assume with a `DIFFICULTY` of 5 and `CHALLENGE_SIZE` of 32 the average time to find a solution is approximately 5 seconds.
-Therefore, if `MAX_TEZ` is set to 6000 and `MAX_CHALLENGES` is set to 120, it would take a user about 10 minutes (600 seconds) to receive 6000 Tez.
-If say `CAPTCHA_CHALLENGES_REDUCTION_RATIO=0.5`, then when using CAPTCHA it should take half the time to solve the challenges and receive Tez.
-The actual time may vary depending on the user's computational resources.
+For example, assume with a `DIFFICULTY` of 4 and `CHALLENGE_SIZE` of 2048 the average time to find a solution is approximately 1.09 seconds when using the `getTez` script from the CLI or in a Node.js program, and approximately 4.6 seconds when solving challenges in the browser with the faucet frontend.
+Therefore, if `MAX_TEZ` is set to 6000 and `MAX_CHALLENGES` is set to 550, it would take a user about 10 minutes (600 seconds) to receive 6000 Tez when using the `getTez` script.
+With `MAX_CHALLENGES_WITH_CAPTCHA` set to 66, then when using CAPTCHA via the browser it should take about 5 minutes to solve the challenges and receive Tez.
+The actual time may vary a bit depending on the user's computational resources.

 ## Running the API